-When your car gets ruined in a wreck, the damage might be minor or severe.
+The damage might be minor or severe when your car gets ruined in a wreck.
 Depending on the age of your car, this could cause your insurance company to deem it totaled.
 You might want to argue with this ruling, but there comes a point when it’s not safe to drive a damaged car.

 What Happens After You Sell Your Totaled Car to Insurance?

-Most insurance companies deem cars totaled when it doesn’t seem worth repairing.
+Most insurance companies deem cars totaled when they don’t seem worth repairing.
 If the estimate a mechanic gives them is as much as the car’s value, they don’t want to pay it.
-Some states, like Iowa, say the repairs only need to cost 50% of the value, while Texas raises it to 100%.
+Some states, like Iowa, say the repairs only cost 50% of the value, while Texas raises it to 100%.
 In most states, 75% is the average total loss threshold.

-There’s also the possibility that a car, even when repaired by a reputable mechanic, isn’t going to be safe on the roads.
-The insurance company would rather get that car out of circulation and give you money to put towards a safer car.
+There’s also the possibility that a car, even when repaired by a reputable mechanic, isn’t safe on the roads.
+The insurance company would instead get that car out of circulation and give you money for a safer car.

 You'll Get Paid and/or Get A Replacement Vehicle

-Now, what happens next after insurance totals your car depends on state insurance laws.
-What they usually do is pay you for the totaled car and take the vehicle off of your hands.
+What happens next after insurance totals your car depends on state insurance laws.
+They usually pay you for the totaled car and take the vehicle off your hands.

 Insurance companies will determine your car’s value using a resource like Kelley Blue Book.
 They’ll make you an offer and, if you accept, you should have the funds in a few days.
-The insurance company will tow your car, and you’re free to buy a replacement vehicle.
+The insurance company will tow your car, and you can buy a replacement vehicle.

 While you’re without a vehicle, see if your insurance company will cover a rental.
 This might be something that you have in your policy.
 If the other driver was at fault, your insurance company might bill them for your rental.

-In some states, your insurance provider will replace the vehicle for you with a comparable model.
+In some states, your insurance provider will replace your vehicle with a comparable model.
 This is especially true for new cars because it’s a straightforward process.
 For older cars, you might prefer to take the money and shop around for a deal.